Perl-Apollo/Corinna/rfc/questions.md

 Because these methods currently do not take arguments, this might be extending them instead of modifiying them.
 However, this would still be modifying current behavior.
-Or we could put this in an `Object`  base class for Corinna.
+Or we could put this in an `OBJECT`  base class for Corinna.
 However, this would mean the external behaviors would be different for Corinna and other objects.